 fs.AddressList MUST be of length fs.NumAddresses.
 Each element of fs.AddressList MUST represent either a transparent P2SH address as specified in § 5.6.1.1 'Transparent Addresses' on p.
-105, or a Sapling shielded payment address as specified in § 5.6.3.1 'Sapling Payment Addresses' on p.
-107.
+106, or a Sapling shielded payment address as specified in § 5.6.3.1 'Sapling Payment Addresses' on p.
+108.

 Recall from §7.8 'Calculation of Block Subsidy, Funding Streams, and Founders' Reward' on p.
-127 the definition of fs.
+128 the definition of fs.
 Value.
 A funding stream fs is "active" at block height height when fs.
-Value (height) > 0.
+Value(height) > 0.

-Consensus rule: [Canopy onward] The coinbase transaction at block height height MUST contain at least one output per funding stream fs active at height, that pays fs.Value(height) zatoshi in the prescribed way to the stream's recipient address represented by fs.AddressListfs.AddressIndex(height).
+Consensus rule: [Canopy onward] The coinbase transaction at block height height MUST contain at least one output per funding stream fs active at height, that pays fs.Value(height) zatoshi in the prescribed way to the stream's recipient address represented by fs.AddressList{fs.AddressIndex(height)}.

-- The "prescribed way" to pay a transparent P2SH address is to use a standard P2SH script of the form OP\HASH160 fs.RedeemScriptHash(height) OP\EQUAL as the scriptPubKey.
-Here fs.RedeemScriptHash(height) is the standard redeem script hash for the recipient address given by fs.AddressList fs.AddressList fs.AddressList fs.AddressList for P2SH multisig addresses, or [Bitcoin-P2SH] for other P2SH addresses. - The "prescribed way" to pay a Sapling address is as defined in [ZIP-213], using the post-Heartwood consensus rules specified for Sapling outputs of coinbase transactions in §7.1 'Transaction Encoding and Consensus' on p.
-114.
+- The "prescribed way" to pay a transparent P2SH address is to use a standard P2SH script of the form OP_HASH160 fs.RedeemScriptHash(height) OP_EQUAL as the scriptPubKey.
+Here fs.RedeemScriptHash(height) is the standard redeem script hash for the recipient address given by fs.AddressList fs.AddressIndex(height) in Base58Check form.
+The standard redeem script hash is specified in [Bitcoin-Multisig] for P2SH multisig addresses, or [Bitcoin-P2SH] for other P2SH addresses. - The "prescribed way" to pay a Sapling address is as defined in [ZIP-213], using the post-Heartwood consensus rules specified for Sapling outputs of coinbase transactions in §7.1 'Transaction Encoding and Consensus' on p.
+115.